seanbrecke/RSA/README.md

 An unrelated file, called `bruteforce.py` will factorize a number to its 2 prime factors, if they exist.
 Paper I wrote on this topic [here](https://drive.google.com/file/d/0BzDRGkEPTyY_NlhiMUZKdlRWSFU/view?usp=sharing).

-This is written in python2.7.
+This is written in `python2.7`.

+This should manifestly not be used for any sort of cryptographic purposes, it was an exmaple of RSA encryption for a school project, that is essentially defunct.